anarkila/DeveloperConsole/README.md

 * ``scene_loadname (string)`` - Load scene asynchronously by scene name
 * ``scene_unloadindex (int)`` - UnLoad scene asynchronously by build index
 * ``scene_unloadname (string)`` - UnLoad scene asynchronously by scene name
-- ``empty`` – Log empty line to console.
-This command is Editor only.
+- ``empty`` - Log empty line to console.
+This command is Editor only by default.
 * ``debug_renderinfo`` - Print rendering information: High and Avg FPS, highest draw call, batches, triangle and vertices count.
 This command is editor only.

 ## Logging